 In March 2020, Mills was allocated $567,791 by the federal government to assist students during the COVID-19 pandemic.
 Recognizing that the effects of the coronavirus would present both immediate and long-term challenges to our students, Mills used some funds to provide immediate assistance to our students during the spring 2020 semester and reserved a portion to assist students during the fall 2020 semester.
 Students are eligible to apply for these grants once per semester.
 Eligible students should submit their Mills Grant Fall 2020 online application by Monday, October 12, 2020, at 5:00 pm PDT.
 For detailed fall 2020 application information (PDF), download the information from the Mills intranet.

 Undergraduate and graduate students enrolled in “ground-based” academic programs (excludes the online MA in educational leadership) who are eligible for Title IV funding may receive emergency grants.
 The US Department of Education has advised that DACA, undocumented, and international students are ineligible to apply.
 We can assess your eligibility for Title IV funding if you have completed the Free Application for Federal Student Aid (FAFSA).

-If State of California guidelines allow Mills to offer on-campus housing, all students who signed up to live on campus in a traditional residence hall will be assigned a single room.
+All students who signed up to live on campus in a traditional residence hall will be assigned a single room.
 Our limited number of double rooms will also be single occupant only, but charged at the double rate.
 Our residence halls and independent living spaces will be capped at 75% capacity to allow for social distancing and hygiene protocols.